How to Launch a Product on Reddit: The Complete 2026 Playbook

 General Product Discovery:

-• r/ProductHunt -- Reddit's product discovery community
+- r/ProductHunt -- Reddit's product discovery community.
+Good for software launches.

 Industry-Specific: